meolar/supertux-wiki/Level-Design.md

   good, but it should be consistent.
 Same goes for tilesets.
 Don't mix tilesets!
 There shouldn't be any ice or castle tiles in a forest level, unless there is an obvious reason (like transition into another area).
 * Select a handful of enemies that best fit the level style and stick with those rather than using every enemy type available.
   Do not randomly mix enemies of all different kinds.
-Your Level should follow a certain theme and thus focus on enemies that fit that theme.
+Your level should follow a certain theme and thus focus on enemies that fit that theme.
 For example, fire enemies should only appear in castle levels.
 In addition, don't just randomly place each and every type of snow enemy into a level - pick a few enemies that best fit into your level.